The American Journal of Managed Care > December 2017

 TRENDS FROM THE FIELD

-December 14, 2017 – Michelle P. Lin, MD, MPH; Bonnie B. Blanchfield, ScD, CPA; Rose M. Kakoza, MD, MPH; Vineeta Vaidya, MS; Christin Price, MD; Joshua S. Goldner, MD; Michelle Higgins, PA-C; Elisabeth Lessenich, MD, MPH; Karl Laskowski, MD, MBA; & Jeremiah D. Schuur, MD, MHS
+December 14, 2017 – Michelle P. Lin, MD, MPH; Bonnie B. Blanchfield, ScD, CPA; Rose M. Kakoza, MD, MPH; Vineeta Vaidya, MS; Christin Price, MD; Joshua S. Goldner, MD; Michelle Higgins, PA-C; Elisabeth Lessenich, MD, MPH; Karl Laskowski, MD, MBA; and Jeremiah D. Schuur, MD, MHS

 Results of our pilot randomized controlled intervention involving emergency department (ED)-based care coordination and community health workers demonstrated a trend toward fewer ED visits, fewer hospitalizations, and lower costs among intervention patients.